ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 As the use of digital platforms for learning becomes more and more widespread, especially in higher education and semi-formal courses (e.g., massive open online courses -- MOOCs), there is a potential to apply big data and machine learning techniques to process and make sense of the data such digital platforms generate.

-The key overarching question that learning analytics research explores thus is: **"Can these computational techniques help get evidence about (and better  understand) learning?"**
+Thus, the key overarching question that learning analytics research explores is: **"Can these computational techniques help get evidence about (and better understand) learning?"**

 ## Towards your own definition of learning analytics